 - 1 onion, sliced

-- In a small pot, mix together soy sauce, tsuyu, sake, mirin, and honey.
-Add the garlic, ginger and bring to boil.
+- For the teriyaki sauce, mix together soy sauce, tsuyu, sake, sweet rice wine, and honey in a small pot.
+Add the garlic, ginger and bring the sauce to boil.
 Reduce the heat to low and simmer for 5 minutes.
 Discard the garlic and ginger; set aside.

 - Heat oil in a large heavy bottom skillet over med-high heat.
-Add the onion and cook until they are just softend, about 2-3 minutes.
+Add the onion and cook until they are just softened, about 2-3 minutes.
 Transfer to another plate; set aside.

 - Pour the sauce over pork belly and let the sauce bubble.
 Reduce the sauce until it thickens, about 2-3 minutes.
 Remove from the heat.

-- To serve, put individual serving amount of rice in each bowl, put some onion and pork belly over the rice.
-Sprinkle with chopped green onion and top with an egg yolk.
+- To serve, put individual serving amount of rice in each bowl, put onion over the rice and top with pork belly slices.
+Sprinkle chopped green onion and top with an egg yolk.
 Serve immediately.